EvenMasdal/TTT4275_EDC/README.md

 Vowel classification using single Gaussian and Gaussian mixture models.

+## Obtaining datsets

-You will need to obtain the data yourself.
+You will have to download the data sets yourself.

-The iris data can be found on kaggle: https://www.kaggle.com/uciml/iris The data used for the vowels can be found here: http://homepages.wmich.edu/~hillenbr/voweldata.html
+The iris data can be found on kaggle: https://www.kaggle.com/uciml/iris

+The data used for the vowels can be found here: http://homepages.wmich.edu/~hillenbr/voweldata.html